• Skip to primary navigation

 10 most beautiful churches in Normandy

-Now let’s look at the churches.
+Now let’s take a look at the churches.
 Almost every village, town and city has at least one church.
 Many have several.

 I won’t list them all here.